truthixify/inkfundme/TUTS.md

 ---

-## Deployment to Netlify
+## Deployment to Vercel

-To share your dApp, deploy the frontend to Netlify:
+To share your dApp, deploy the frontend to Vercel:

 1. **Build the Frontend**:
    ```bash